nymblelabs/nymble-full-stack-task/README.md

 ##### Backend

-1. Write Unit test for all queries and mutations.
+1. Write Unit test for the backend logic.
    - Use the `jest` framework that comes with the project.
    - Run the test using `yarn test` command
-2. Modify the `Movie` schema to include the Movie poster URL.
+2. Modify the `Movie` data to include a Movie poster URL.
    - The frontend must display the poster as well.
 3. Filter the movies list by `genre`
    - The frontend must be changed accordingly to support this feature.
 4. Sort the movies list by `popularity`
    - The frontend must be changed accordingly to support this feature.
-5. Create `addMovie` mutation to create new movie listing.
-   - Required only if Point(2) from Frontend Improvements is attempted.
-6. Add pagination support to the `movies` query.
+5. Add pagination support to the `movies` query.

 ### Submission